matszpk/amdcovc/README.md

 ## AMDCOVC

 This program is for controlling AMD Overdrive settings for graphics cards in Linux console-mode.

-This program has been written to replace the `amdconfig` utility and allow to overclocking of AMD Radeon GPUs when not running the X11 server.
+This program has been written to replace the `amdconfig` utility and allow for overclocking of AMD Radeon GPUs when not running the X11 server.

 The `amdconfig` utility requires a running X11 server and X11 configuration to be working correctly.
-Thus, this program eases the overclocking of AMD Radeon GPUs in the console environment (in SSH or the Linux console).
+Therefore, this program eases the overclocking of AMD Radeon GPUs in the console environment (in SSH or the Linux console).

-However, this program also works under the X11 environment.
+This program also works under the X11 environment.

 ### WARNING